 Curly shingles or those that appear to be in lousy shape need to be torn off before getting new shingles.

 Deciding whether to install new shingles over your existing shingles can be complicated.
-If not sure, consult a roofing professional who will check your roof’s condition and recommend the best option.
+If not sure, consult a Vancouver roofing professional at Cooperroofs who will check your roof’s condition and recommend the best option.

 Cooper Roofing Vancouver